 We have a team of specialist staff who are experienced in supporting learners with Dyslexia, Dyspraxia, Autism, Attention Deficit (Hyperactivity) Disorder, Social, Emotional and Mental Health, sensory and physical needs, moderate and severe learning difficulties.

 Types of Additional Learning SupportSpecialist assessors who can screen for exam access arrangements

 - One-to-one teaching sessions

 - Support for learners with visual, hearing, speech or mobility needs

 - Social/communications workshop

-- Specialists in autism, dyslexia, mental health and specific learning differences
+- Specialists in autism, dyslexia, mental health and specific learning difficulties

 - Access to specialist equipment – such as tablets, laptops, reading pens and keyboards